 6. Limit outside activities.

-7. Break activities into small time slots for your younger children, and alternate it with sit down work, and fun active things.
+7. Break activities into small time slots for your younger children, and alternate them with sit-down work, and fun active things.